sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    >>> sqrt2_100.as_decimal()
    Decimal('1.414213562373095048801688724')

-Note that the decimal value of ``ContinuedFraction.from_elements(1, *[2] * 100)`` in this construction is now accurate up to 27 digits in the fractional part, but the decimal representation stops there.
+The decimal value of ``ContinuedFraction.from_elements(1, *[2] * 100)`` in this construction is now accurate up to 27 digits in the fractional part, but the decimal representation stops there.
 Why 27?
 Because the :py:mod:`decimal` library uses a default `contextual precision <https://docs.python.org/3/library/decimal.html#decimal.DefaultContext>`_ of 28 digits.
 This can be increased, and the accuracy compared in the longer representation, as follows:

 .. code:: python